Thought Leadership

 We want to bring you a fresh perspective on what PSD3 might bring to the table, in particular, how it might affect your services, so you can strategically plan how to respond to changes ahead.

-What is PSD3?
+What Is PSD3?

 PSD stands for the Payment Services Directive, and it's a framework that regulates electronic payments and the banking system in Europe and the EEA market area.
 The PSD3 still has yet to be approved, but it would be a continuation of the work put into PSD2, its predecessor.